lucaboesch/moodle-quizaccess_safeexambrowser/internaldoc/functionality.md

 will be given a link for where to download it.
 If this is not set, the message is shown with no download link.

+The second setting controls whether, on the quiz setting form, the Allowed browser keys setting is an advanced setting.

 New quiz setting
 ----------------